kkinnebrew/clementine/README.md

 Clementine is a rapid development javascript framework for soundly built web applications.
 It is meant as a tool to develop highly interactive, maintainable applications, giving the developer a pattern for organizing their interaction logic, views, and styles into a library of modular, decoupled components.

+Clementine is now the official release ready version of OrangeUI.

 To start using Clementine, check out the [Getting Started] guide.
 Try it out on a project and make suggestions or report bugs [here].

 ## Why choose Clementine?